theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v018: added ower support to missile (e.g. xp)
+v018: added remote detonation to missile
+v018: added entity on fire for direct missile hit
+v018: added splash damage for missile and rocket
+v018: added damage to helicopter from fire
+v018: added damage display when critical
+v018: missile explosion is slightly more powerful and without fire

 v017: now for use with Minecraft and ModLoader 1.2.5
 v017: added basic ai for friendly and enemy drones